Training quantum machine learning models on cloud without uploading the data

-The ansatz can have many different structure too.
-One of the widely used one is the \textit{RealAmplitudes} ansatz \cite{ml53,ml32}, which is the default ansatz in Qiskit's VQC implementation.
-It can have many repetitions and different types of entanglement construction.
-The example illustrated in Fig. 1 is a 2-repetition one with \textit{full entanglement}.
-It starts from a RY gate on each qubits, which introduces an independent rotation angle $ \theta $\ about the $y$-axis, turning a qubit state $\cos \gamma \left\vert 0\right\rangle _{2}+\sin \gamma \left\vert 1\right\rangle _{2}$\ into $\cos \left( \gamma +\frac{\theta }{2}\right) \left\vert 0\right\rangle _{2}+\sin \left( \gamma +\frac{\theta }{2}\right) \left\vert 1\right\rangle _{2}$.
-Then several CX (controlled-NOT) gates are placed between the qubits to make them entangled, followed by another sets of RY gates on every qubit.
-This completes one repetition of the \textit{RealAmplitudes} ansatz.
-Adding a second repetition means adding another sets of CX gates and RY gates.
-The effect of the entire \textit{RealAmplitudes} ansatz can be described by a unitary transformation $U_{A}$.
-The values of $\theta $\ of the RY gates are the adjustable parameters of the ansatz.
+The ansatz has many possible structures too.
+A widely used one is the \textit{RealAmplitudes} ansatz \cite{ml53,ml32}, which is the default ansatz in Qiskit's VQC implementation.
+It can have many repetitions and different entanglement constructions.
+The example in Fig. 1 is a 2-repetition one with \textit{full entanglement} (see Sec.
+1 of Supplementary Materials for explanation).
+The effect of the entire \textit{RealAmplitudes} ansatz can be described by a unitary transformation $U_{A}(\vec{\theta})$ with $\vec{\theta }$ being a set of adjustable parameters.
+It has the following merit.
+When being applied on any $n$-qubit state

-A very important merit of the \textit{RealAmplitudes} ansatz is the following property of the CX gates and RY gates.
-When being applied on $n$ qubits in the state

 if all $A_{i}$ ($i=0,...,N-1$, $N=2^{n}$) are real numbers, then in the resultant state